djay/covidthailand/README.md

     - Screened Ports: Screened at "Ports of entry"
     - Screened Immigration: "People renewing their passports at the Immigration Bureau, Chaeng Watthana"
-    - Breakdown of PUI source - Almost all at hospitals
-        - Could extract public vs private PUI
     - Data found in other places e.g.
         - Deaths
         - Recovered